mattneary/Tarpits-Abstraction/chapters/Computation.md

 ```

 In the notation of traditional math, we would have defined this function
 prior to its invocation.
-Such a form would behave as in Figure~\ref{fig:mathDefAndApply}
+Such a form would appear as in Figure~\ref{fig:mathDefAndApply}
 and achieve the behavior of Figure~\ref{fig:identity3}.

 ```fig:mathDefAndApply